The Dominance and Monopolies Review: Netherlands

 1 Jotte Mulder is a senior associate and Sanne Jonkheer is an associate at Pels Rijcken.
 This chapter builds on previous work in this series from Erik Pijnacker Hordijk and Susanne Kingma.

 2 Although such an exemption has to be applied for at, and granted by, the ACM to take effect under Article 25 of the Dutch Competition Act, this exemption may also be requested once a procedure investigating a possible breach has been started.

 3 Explanatory Memorandum to the DCA, No. 24 707, p.
 71.

 6 See, for example, the decision of the Dutch Competition Authority (NMa) of 12 September 2002 in Case No. 2493 (Vereniging Eigen Huis v.
 Gemeente Amsterdam), in which the municipality of Amsterdam was held to be an undertaking insofar as it was involved in the sale of land.

-8 The ACM decided that the two telecoms incumbents, Vodafone Ziggo and KPN, had collective significant market power (SMP) to regulate access to their networks.
-On appeal, the Trade and Industry Appeals Tribunal applied the Airtours criteria and came to the conclusion that there was no collective SMP; decision of 17 March 2020, ECLI:NL:CBB:2020:177 (Vodafone Ziggo and KPN/ACM).
+8 The ACM decided that the two telecoms incumbents, Vodafone Ziggo and KPN, had collective significant market power to regulate access to their networks.
+On appeal, the Trade and Industry Appeals Tribunal applied the Airtours criteria and came to the conclusion that there was no collective significant market power; decision of 17 March 2020, ECLI:NL:CBB:2020:177 (Vodafone Ziggo and KPN/ACM ).

 10 Amendment of the Healthcare Market Regulation Act and other laws in connection with adjustments to tariff and performance regulation and market surveillance in the field of healthcare, Parliamentary paper 34445.